Entelodontidae: Early history

 The earliest entelodont fossils to be named were described within a short time frame in the 1840s.
-The first entelodont species known from good fossils was Entelodon magnus, a European species which was named by French paleontologist Auguste Aymard.
+The first entelodont species known from good fossils was Entelodon magnus, a European species that was named by French paleontologist Auguste Aymard.
 There is some debate over when Aymard's description was first published; though most authors assumed it was written in 1846, a citation within the article suggests that it was not published until 1848.
 Auguste Pomel, one of Aymard's contemporaries, described another fossil as Elotherium around the same time.
 Pomel's volume was likely published in 1846 or 1847, albeit with surviving reprints dating to 1848.
 Entelodon and Elotherium are almost certainly synonymous, though fossils belonging to the latter name are fragmentary and have been lost, while those of the former were likely described later.
 Nearly all historical and modern authors prefer to use Entelodon for the purpose of clarity, even though it would not take priority under strict rules of nomenclature.
 The confusion of priority between Entelodon and Elotherium is reflected in the name of their corresponding family.
 Edward Richard Alston coined the name Elotheriidae in 1878, while Richard Lydekker used the name Entelodontidae in 1883.
 As with Entelodon, nearly all paleontologists prefer Entelodontidae when referring to the family.

 Following the confusion between Entelodon and Elotherium, entelodont fossils continued to be discovered in Europe.
 Large entelodonts were also described from North America starting in 1850, though most new genera were eventually lumped into Archaeotherium and Daeodon.
 By the beginning of the 20th century, entelodont skeletal anatomy was well-understood from the quantity of fossils discovered by that point.
 In 1909, a massive complete skeleton of "Dinohyus" hollandi (= Daeodon), CM 1594, was described and put on display at the Carnegie Museum of Natural History.
 As the 20th century continued, Asian entelodonts were discovered (Eoentelodon, Paraentelodon), as well as some of the earliest known members of the family (Eoentelodon, Brachyhyops).